 Short-Term Disability and Accommodation

 Victoria University employees are entitled to submit expenses for reimbursement for each eligible child under the age of 7.
-Eligible children include a biological, step, common-law or adopted child or ward under the age of 7.
-Definitions of eligible caregivers under the Income Tax Act can be found at http://www.cra-arc.gc.ca/ndvdls-fmls/menu-eng.html
+Eligible children include a biological, step, common-law, or adopted child or ward under the age of 7.
+For example, if your child has a birthdate of July 18, you are eligible for the months January – July, inclusive since your child turned 7 in July.
+Definitions of eligible caregivers under the Income Tax Act can be found on the CRA website.

 The plan year runs from January 1 to December 31.